AlexanderAlmeroth/RS_Mangroves_SALBIA/Scripts_GEE/READ_ME.md

 These scripts are used for extracting rasters with the random forest classification algorithm.

-To have the scripts fully function you'll need to import all the assests per year and compare your imports to the ones that have been used.
+To have the scripts fully function you'll need to import all the assests per year that have been used.
 You will find all assets per year in the folder /Scripts_GEE/Imports_GEE/Shapes.
+Be careful of renaming them correctly and transforming the tables to editable geometry objects.
 (For comparing the imports you can find the screenshots of all the imports in /Scripts_GEE/Imports_GEE/XXXX_Imports.jpg)

 The Shapes Crop1Exp, Crop2Exp and MaskGambia you will need for every one of the scripts.

 For importing assets in GEE please have a look at a tutorial here: https://www.youtube.com/watch?v=_cR_ORXyo78 https://gis.stackexchange.com/questions/370621/uploading-shapefile-to-google-earth-engine

 ## Comments: